lief-project/LIEF/doc/sphinx/tutorials/12_elf_coredump.rst

 Coredump Analysis
 ~~~~~~~~~~~~~~~~~

-As corefiles are effectively ELF, we can open these files using the :func:`lief.parse` function:
+As core files are effectively ELF, we can open these files using the :func:`lief.parse` function:

 .. code-block:: python